 I have been stuck overseas for the last few months and am worried that this will stop me from getting Indefinite Leave to Remain in the UK.
 What should I do?

-An employee has applied to extend her existing leave but has not heard back yet.
+An employee has applied to extend her existing permission to stay but has not heard back yet.
 Can she keep working?

-We have assigned a Tier 2 Certificate of Sponsorship to someone who is located abroad.
+We have assigned a Skilled Worker or Intra-company Transfer Certificate of Sponsorship to someone who is located abroad.
 They have submitted their application, but the visa still hasn’t been granted because the biometrics centres have been closed due to COVID-19.
 The UK planned start date has now passed.
 What should we do?

+- Usually, a sponsored worker’s start date cannot be delayed by more than 28 days once they have been granted entry clearance or permission to stay.
 If a sponsor knows that an individual’s UK start date will be delayed because of the pandemic (for example, if their visa hasn’t been processed yet because of application centre closures or because they can’t travel to the UK) then it is recommended they report this to the Home Office within 10 working days of the delay.
 In the online Sponsor Management System (SMS) report, the sponsor could state that the worker’s start date has been delayed because of the disruption caused by the COVID-19 pandemic.
 They could also report the new start date, when known.
-Remember to add this sponsor note before the CoS expires!
-The Home Office hasn’t yet confirmed how long a start date can be delayed but we hope they will take a pragmatic approach.
-We understand they will make decisions on a case-by-case basis.
-We therefore strongly advise sponsors make the necessary SMS reports about the delay to minimise any risk of refusal.

-We have assigned a Tier 2 Certificate of Sponsorship to someone located abroad but they haven't submitted their visa application yet and the Certificate of Sponsorship has now expired.
+We have assigned a Certificate of Sponsorship (CoS) to someone located abroad but they haven't submitted their visa application yet and the Certificate of Sponsorship has now expired.
 What should we do?

-- A Tier 2 ICT or General CoS will be valid for 3 months after it has been assigned to the migrant.
+- A Skilled Worker or Intra-company Transfer visa will be valid for 3 months after it has been assigned to the migrant.
 Usually, if the individual doesn’t submit their visa application within this 3-month period, their CoS will expire, and their application will be rejected.